saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 1) Whether there is any bias towards the gender of the applicants in case of getting the loans approved ?
 2) Whether banks are more interested in giving away loans to the married couples ?
 3) Does income of the applicans have any contribution in case of the approval of the loans ?
-4) Does the location of your property is a determiningg factor in getting the loans approved ?
+4) Does the location of your property be a determining factor in getting the loans approved ?
 5) Does credit history have any significance in gettting the approval of the loan ?

 In order to get the answer of all these questions we need to dig in deeper.